 - Vegetation response to topography, hydrology, and chemistry on reclaimed peatland sites

-- Carbon balance of reclaimed well pads and winter roads over time: Can we return the systems to a net carbon sink?
+- Carbon balance of reclaimed well pads and winter roads over time

 - Use of sedges and other target peatland species as a vegetation management tool in peatland reclamation

 - Selection and propagation of suitable peatland/wetland species for naturally saline soils

 - Assessing and mitigating linear feature impact on peatland greenhouse gas (GHG) emissions

 - Use of unmanned aerial vehicle (UAV) and remote sensing in peatland classification, greenhouse gas (GHG) modeling, and reclamation assessment